-COVID-19 Updates - Please read the information for resuming Unit Activities.
+COVID-19 Updates - Please read the Unit Activity Guidelines.
 In addition, be sure to follow the Restart Scouting Checklist.

 Program Resources - a page dedicated to finding program resources to plan meetings, advance youth, and keep them safe.

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Suffolk County Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.

 Health and safety must be integrated into everything we do, to the point that no injuries are acceptable beyond those that are readily treatable by Scout-rendered first aid.